zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-14-duplication.markdown

 ![](assets/images/sokrates/duplication-processing.png)

+***Figure 1:** An overview of Sokrates' duplication processing.
+To simplify processing, Sokrates first cleans the code.
+Then Sokrates extracts duplicates.
+Sokrates further aggregates the duplicates, and presents the data in reports or in Sokrates Explorer.*

 You should aim at having as little as possible (<5%) of duplicated code as high-level of duplication can lead to maintenance difficulties, poor factoring, and logical contradictions.

 ### Aggregating Duplication Analysis Results